kushagra062/py-Chatbot/README.md

 # Code editor:

 Jupyter Notebook - Jupyter Notebook is an open-source web application that allows users to create and share interactive documents that combine code, equations, visualizations.

+Visual Studio Code - Visual Studio Code helps you write and work on code for building websites and applications.